DanyalFaheem/DanyalFaheem/README.md

 **Hello, I am Danyal Faheem.**

-I am an aspiring software and web developer currenty enrolled as a student in Computer Science.
+I am an aspiring software developer currenty enrolled as a student in Computer Science.

 I am proficient in C++ and am currrently in the process of learning HTML, CSS, Javascript and Bootstrap.